 It's common to see the terms "meal" and "flour" used interchangeably, but meal technically refers to a coarser grind, an easier result to achieve at home.
 You can make almond meal in recipe-specific quantities at a fraction of the cost of store-bought.
 The process requires almonds, a coffee bean grinder, and a flour sifter; it takes less than 5 minutes.

-Almond meal is not only a delicious substitute for flour in gluten-free baked goods but also adds a nice flavor when swapped out for breadcrumbs in savory recipes.
-For the Jewish holiday of Passover, the nut flour is often used to replace flour in cakes, cookies, and other desserts since flour is a forbidden ingredient during the week-long observation.
+Almond meal is a key ingredient in marzipan, frangipane, macarons, and many fruit tart recipes.
+It makes a delicious substitute for wheat flour in gluten-free baked goods but it also adds nice flavor and texture when swapped out for breadcrumbs in savory recipes.
+For the Jewish holiday of Passover, almond meal often replaces the forbidden wheat flour in cakes, cookies, and other desserts served during the week-long observation.

-- Place the ground almond meal in a clean flour sifter.
-Sift the almond meal into a bowl; place any large particles of almonds back in the coffee bean grinder and pulse again.
-Sift the remaining almond meal.
+- Transfer the ground almond meal to a clean flour sifter and push it through into a bowl; return any large pieces to the grinder and pulse again.
+Sift the remaining almond meal into the bowl.

 Recipes Using Almond Meal